carlo-colombo/CashSplitter/README.md

 - **Privacy-focused**: No data collection or external services
 - **Lightweight**: Minimal dependencies and fast loading

+## Data Model & Transaction Immutability

+**Immutable Transaction Design**: Cashsplitter follows an append-only data model where all transactions (expenses) are immutable once created.
+This ensures data integrity and enables reliable conflict resolution for concurrent edits.

+**Key Principles**:

+- **No Editing**: Transactions cannot be modified after creation
+- **No Direct Deletion**: Transactions cannot be removed from the history
+- **Correction Pattern**: To "edit" or "delete" an expense, use delete transactions and replacements:
+  - **Add a delete transaction** that voids the existing transaction
+  - **If necessary**, add a new transaction with the correct values (participants, amounts, shares, datetime)

+**Benefits**:

+- **Audit Trail**: Complete history of all financial changes
+- **Conflict Resolution**: Concurrent edits can be merged safely
+- **Data Integrity**: No risk of accidentally losing transaction history
+- **Rollback Capability**: Can always trace back to any previous state

+**Implementation**: When future edit/delete UI features are added, they will create appropriate corrective transactions behind the scenes while presenting a user-friendly editing interface.

 ## What Cashsplitter Won't Do

 - **Payment processing**: This is a tracking tool, not a payment system